 Our vision for Deception Bay North State School is that it is A great place to learn and we work continuously to assist students to demonstrate continuous improvement.
 We do this by providing a strong and supportive learning climate characterised by high expectations of ourselves as well as our students.

-Our key priorities for 2017 are built on the outcomes we have achieved in 2016 and are focussed on the following areas:
+Our key priorities for 2018 are built on the outcomes we have achieved in 2017 and are focussed on the following areas:

-Strategy 1: Reading
+Strategy 1: Explicit Teaching of Reading - An explicit improvement agenda